 Best Ohio Lawyer For Employment Discrimination Against Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning Employees: Can I sue for discrimination at work if my boss is continually harassing me and making fun of me because I am transgender?
 If I am transgender, do sexual harassment laws apply to me?
 Can I sue for wrongful termination if I was fired today when I complained about LGBT/LGBTQ or sexual orientation discrimination?

-At The Spitz Law Firm, LLC, our employment lawyers work tirelessly to make sure that developments in employment law are studied and put into practice whenever possible.
+At Spitz, The Employee’s Law Firm, our employment lawyers work tirelessly to make sure that developments in employment law are studied and put into practice whenever possible.
 Just as soon as a couple of years ago, discrimination against Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning (“LGBT/LGBTQ”) employees was completely excused at the federal level.
 Sure, some states and even individual cities and communities passed laws that outlawed discrimination against LGBT employees, but at the federal level, firing or treating someone differently on the basis of their sexual orientation or gender identity was perfectly legal.
 However, our employment discrimination attorneys have been incredibly encouraged on the strides that have been made to outlaw discrimination against LGBT employees.
 In fact, we have chronicled this shift in our blog over the past couple of years.
 (See Can I Be Denied A Promotion Because I Am Transgender?; Can My Employers Discriminate Against Me Because I Am LGBT?; Can I Be Fired For Gender Transition?; and Can My Employer Lock Me Out of The Restrooms/Bathrooms?).

 The shift can largely be seen in recent Equal Employment Opportunity Commission (“EEOC“) decisions that make clear that workplace discrimination against transgender people is discrimination based on sex and, thus, is unlawful under Title VII of the Civil Rights Act of 1964.
 (See Top Employment Law Attorney: Do Not File With The EEOC Without Doing This First; File With The EEOC Or Get A Lawyer?
 Call The Right Attorney; Should I Get A Lawyer To Help Me File An EEOC Charge?; and Should I File With The EEOC On My Own?
 Call The Right Attorney).